Skip to content

 Founded in 1996, Bo’s Coffee currently operates approximately 100 outlets in the Philippines | Photo credit: Bo's Coffee

-Filipino coffee chain Bo’s Coffee has expanded in the Middle East with its first store in the United Arab Emirates.
+Filipino coffee chain Bo’s Coffee has expanded into the Middle East, opening its first store in the United Arab Emirates.

-Located in Dubai’s Burjuman Mall, the outlet has been launched with UAE-based franchise partner Al Mulla Business Group.
+Located in Dubai’s Burjuman Mall, the outlet has been launched in partnership with the UAE-based franchise partner Al Mulla Business Group.

 Founded in 1996, Bo’s Coffee currently operates approximately 100 outlets in the Philippines.
 The company also operates eight outlets in Qatar via franchise partner Al Majed Group.
 Qatar was previously the coffee chain’s only international market.